 Where research funding is proposed, Na Pua Makani Power Partners will either independently fund a research project or will contribute funding to expand an existing research project.
 Na Pua Makani Power Partners will provide \$100,000 of research funding for Tier 1 mitigation and an additional \$50,000 of research funding should Tier 2 mitigation be triggered.
-The Tier 1 research plan will be finalized and approved by USFWS and DOFAW within 6 months from the commercial operation date for the Project and then initiated within 1 year from the commercial operation date of the Project, depending on the nature of the research.
-This timeline assumes timely agency review and agreement to the research proposal.
-Reports summarizing annual research efforts will be provided to USFWS and DOFAW as part of Na Pua Makani Power Partners' annual reports and to document completion of the research.
+Research plans will be appropriately designed and scaled to answer questions on topics such as bat habitat use, limiting factors, food resources, the effectiveness of habitat restoration actions on these or other variables or questions determined by USFWS, DOFAW, and the ESRC to be appropriate.
+Na Pua Makani Power Partners intends to fund research with the Tier 1 research plan to evaluate the effectiveness of habitat restoration activities at the Poamoho Ridge restoration area on bat activity, bat food resources, or other appropriate variables approved by the USFWS, DOFAW, and the ESRC.
+However, Na Pua Makani Power Partners will consider developing other research proposals based on agency and ESRC recommendations.
+The Tier 1 research plan will be finalized and approved by USFWS, DOFAW, and the ESRC within 6 months from the commercial operation date for the Project and then initiated within 1 year from the commercial operation date of the Project, depending on the nature of the research.
+This timeline assumes timely USFWS, DOFAW, and ESRC review and agreement to the research proposal.
+Reports summarizing annual research efforts and results will be provided to USFWS and DOFAW as part of Na Pua Makani Power Partners' annual reports and to document completion of the research.

 Na Pua Makani Power Partners would begin planning for research projects associated with Tier 2 when 75 percent of the take associated with Tier 1 is reached, and USFWS, DOFAW, or Na Pua Makani Power Partners deem it likely that take for Tier 1 would be exceeded during the remainder of the permit term.
 Research projects could include those described in Section 6.1.1.1 or could be other research on Hawaiian hoary bats that is more appropriate at that time.
-The research project will be identified and agreed upon by Na Pua Makani Power Partners, USFWS, and DOFAW and will be initiated prior to take associated with Tier 2 occurring.
+The research project will be identified and agreed upon by Na Pua Makani Power Partners, USFWS, DOFAW, and the ESRC and will be initiated prior to take associated with Tier 2 occurring, assuming timely review and approval by the agencies and the ESRC.